Sasinka/Sasinka/README.md

 - 👋 Hi, I’m @Sasinka
-- 👀 I’m interested in coding, SW_Develoopement, teaching, yoga and coffee of course
+- 👀 I’m interested in beckend developement
-- 🌱 I’m currently learning MySQL, javascript, java
+- 🌱 I’m currently learning Spring

 <!---
 Sasinka/Sasinka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.